 Want to make your workplace more inclusive and engage with new talent?
 Below are some helpful tools and resources to get you started.
-You can also sign up for the latest tips, tools and best practices, here.

 Some organizations in Canada have worked hard to develop helpful tools that can support employers in building more inclusive workplaces while strengthening their businesses.
 Employers can find new pools of qualified candidates by considering students and graduates with disabilities in their recruitment efforts and helping them start down pathways to meaningful employment.

 The Conference Board of Canada’s Employers’ Toolkit contains a large collection of insights, tools and tactics to help employers make their workplaces more inclusive.